 What they say about their craft: “Pour the boar,” says Sean Dennis of Waterloo Brewing.
 “It’s a nod to our original Waterloo Dark.
 The boar is a symbol of courage and that’s our reminder never to budge on the effort it takes to brew beers you’ll want more than just a flight of.”

 A self-described “small microbrewery,” Block 3 opened in 2013.
 They love saison beers but brew a range of styles, often with some unique names that contribute to the “witty beer-names trend,” such as a 7% IPA called “Ocular Patdown.”
+Don’t forget to check out the Village Biergarten while you’re there.

 What they say about their craft: “We focus on Belgian farmhouse ales,” says co-owner Graham Spence.
 “But we also make a selection of sour beers and cask-aged beers.
 Right now, it’s time for our sugar bush brown ale with St. Jacobs maple syrup.
 This was one of our first beers when we started out.
 We make it every year.”